 Tough Stain Remover Tool

 The 1400B comes with a single tool that attaches to the end of the suction hose.
-The tough stain remover tool has a tiny three-inch inlet to concentrate as much inward pressure as possible to permanently eliminate stubborn messes.
-It’d be nice if the 1400B had another tool to play with like the 14259 does, but this is the main weapon for spot-cleaning.
+The sturdy stain remover tool has a tiny three-inch inlet to concentrate as much inward pressure as possible to eliminate stubborn messes.
+It’d be nice if the 1400B had another tool to play with as the 14259 does, but this is the principal weapon for spot-cleaning.

-Both the clean and dirty water tanks have a combined capacity of 48 fluid ounces.
-Granted, this is not much, but it’s important to note that this is a portable unit, not a full-sized upright for wide area rugs.
+Both clean and dirty water tanks have a combined capacity of 48 fluid ounces.
+Granted, it is not much, but it’s important to note that this is a portable unit, not a full-sized upright for wide-area rugs.
 The limited tank capacity also keeps the weight of the tool down so lifting and cleaning above-ground surfaces won’t be too much of a struggle.

 Then there’s the ultra-lightweight build of the 1400B.
-With empty tanks, this unit weighs in at just under ten pounds to make carrying it up and down stairs (and even cleaning carpeted staircases) an hassle-free task.
+With empty tanks, this unit weighs in at just under ten pounds to make carrying it up and downstairs (and even cleaning carpeted staircases) a hassle-free task.

 tty Bitty Footprint

-The 1400B looks like a tiny half-pod with a 4-foot suction hose because it, in fact, is.
-This portable carpet and upholstery cleaner hardly takes up any space so finding a place to store the unit, even inside of cabinets, is not going to be difficult.
+The 1400B looks like a tiny half-pod with a 4-foot suction hose because it is.
+This portable carpet and upholstery cleaner hardly takes up any space so finding a place to store the unit, even inside cabinets, is not going to be difficult.

 If you intend to clean urine stays, make sure the ProHeat onboard heater is turned OFF.
-Heated water can actually cause urine stains to set until the end of time!
+The heated water can cause urine stains to set until the end of time!

 2-in-1 Crevice Spray Tool